|

 Desert Sanctuary Inc. - Services offered to those who have experienced domestic violence includes legal advocacy, housing and shelter, food, child care, clothing, and job finding services.
 They also help women who were trafficked or asylum seekers.
 Location is 703 E. Main St., Barstow, CA 92311.
 Dial (760) 256-3733

 Inland Fair Housing and Mediation Board can help with housing concerns.
-It is a Housing and Urban Development approved agency that can advise on the section 8 rent assistance program, offer home loan default counseling and information on reverse mortgages, and other support.
+It is a Housing and Urban Development approved agency that can advise on the section 8 rent assistance program, offer home loan default counseling and information on reverse mortgages.
+Other help is provided as well, including details on where to get rent assistance in Ontario CA.

 Hearts and Lives – A San Bernardino County non-profit that offers healthy family and Medicaid programs (Med-Cal).
 There is also limited free food and gas vouchers, and emergency rent help.
 Other resources may be WIC assistance, referrals and also case management.
 They may facilitate low interest rate loans for paying rental costs.
 Location is 24028 Lake Dr., Crestline, California, 92325.
 Call 909-338-3222.